-Business aviation continues to grow in Russia, when measured by the number of aircraft and flights.
-However, it is no longer growing at the rates observed few years ago, according to Eugeny Bakhtin, vice president of Russia’s United Business Aviation Association (RUBAA).
+Business aviation continues to grow in Russia but it is no longer expanding at the rates observed few years ago, according to Eugeny Bakhtin, vice president of the Russian United Business Aviation Association (RUBAA).

 “We used to have annual increases of 40 to 50 percent,” he said.
 “Today our development continues at the rate of 10 to 12 percent year on year.
 [However], despite the notable slowdown in the rates, we still enjoy a steady increase.”
 He explained that the slowdown is due to the growing maturity of the local market.

 Since transitioning to a civil facility in April 2011, Brunswick Executive Airport (BXM) in Maine has seen steady growth in general and business aviation activities.
 Nowhere is that better illustrated than by its FBO, FlightLevel Aviation.
 The FBO, which has occupied a portion of a pre-existing building from the start of the airport’s civil operations, plans to move into a new purpose-built site by late spring.

 According to aviation data research firm WingX Advance, there have been 139,966 business aviation movements at the top 22 airports in the Middle East so far this year, a 3-percent rise from the same period a year ago.
 WingX said the majority of departures from the region are headed to Europe.

 King Abdulaziz International Airport in Jeddah is the busiest of the 22 Middle Eastern airports, with 909 departures year-to-date, 62 percent of which are private flights, it said.
 Activity at Kuwait, which is one of the busiest charter departure points, is up 7 percent year-over-year.